Mutualizing Finance within the Climate-Development Nexus

 INFFs then emerge as key instruments for aligning financing for Sustainable Development Goals and Nationally Determined Contributions, helping to maximize resources and address both climate and development imperatives.
 By shifting from simple linear funding models to strategic comprehensive financing approaches that understand the financial lanscape and economic structure as a whole, INFFs promote cohesive financing strategies that generate new value and returns that can be reinvested in climate-focused sectors.

-Through improved coordination among governments, private sector entities, and international partners, including multimlateral development banks and vertical funds such as the GCF, INFFs enable a holistic and convergent approach to implementing NDCs while prioritizing economic, social, and environmental goals.
+Through improved coordination among governments, private sector entities, and international partners, including multilateral development banks and vertical funds such as the Green Climate Fund (GCF), INFFs enable a holistic and convergent approach to implementing NDCs, while prioritizing economic, social, and environmental goals.
 Adopting this approach is essential for ensuring that our current efforts to integrate climate considerations into financial systems yield lasting benefits and returns.
-While initial investments may be high, the cost of inaction is far greater.
+Though initial investments may be high, the cost of inaction is far greater.
 Transitioning to renewable energy and sustainable agriculture is crucial not just for preventing issues like forced migration and pollution but also for making future economic transitions more feasible.
 Delaying action could lead to even pricier adaptations and interventions in the future.
 Investing in climate action today sets the stage for a more sustainable and prosperous tomorrow.